Children's rights: Movement

 The 1796 publication of Thomas Spence's Rights of Infants is among the earliest English-language assertions of the rights of children.
 Throughout the 20th century, children's rights activists organized for homeless children's rights and public education.
 The 1927 publication of The Child's Right to Respect by Janusz Korczak strengthened the literature surrounding the field, and today dozens of international organizations are working around the world to promote children's rights.
 In the UK the formation of a community of educationalists, teachers, youth justice workers, politicians and cultural contributors called the New Ideals in Education Conferences (1914–37) stood for the value of 'liberating the child' and helped to define the 'good' primary school in England until the 80s.
 Their conferences inspired the UNESCO organisation, the New Education Fellowship.

 A.S.
 Neill's 1915 book A Dominie's Log (1915), a diary of a headteacher changing his school to one based on the liberation and happiness of the child, can be seen as a cultural product that celebrates the heroes of this movement.

+Within the children's rights movement, there are debates about whether the rights should focus on the agency of children and equip them or whether the rights should emphasize care and protection from harm.